syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 {% endhighlight %}
 {% endtabs %}

-The **IPivotDataFields** represents a collection of data fields in the pivot table.
-The data field is added with the required subtotal function using the **PivotSubtotalTypes** enumeration.
-To learn more about different subtotal types supported in pivot tables, refer to the **PivotSubtotalTypes** in API section.
+The [IPivotDataFields](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IPivotDataFields.html) represents a collection of data fields in the pivot table.
+The data field is added with the required subtotal function using the [PivotSubtotalTypes](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.PivotSubtotalTypes.html) enumeration.
 The following code explains how to configure a pivot field as a data field.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}